Nolen Ellison: Academic career

-Ellison graduated from the University of Kansas in 1963 with a Bachelor of Science in Education.

-After starting his career as a student teacher in the Shawnee Heights USD 450 school district in Topeka, Kansas, Ellison taught and coached at Sumner High School in Kansas City, KS from 1963-1967.
+Following graduation, Ellison began his career as a student teacher in the Shawnee Heights USD 450 school district in Topeka, Kansas, Ellison taught and coached at Sumner High School in Kansas City, KS from 1963 to 1967.

 During his tenure at Sumner, Ellison was the first African-American elected to the Kansas City Junior College Board of Trustees.
 While serving in the role of a trustee, Ellison met a representative of the Kellogg Foundation who convinced him that he could become a community college president.
 This Kellogg Foundation connection led to a post-graduate scholarship at Michigan State University that Ellison utilized to enter a graduate education program at Michigan State's campus in East Lansing in 1969.

-Ellison earned his Ph.D. in Education/Leadership Management from Michigan State University in 1971.
-During his Ph.D. studies, Ellison served as Assistant to Michigan State University President Clifton R. Wharton Jr. from 1970-1971.
+Ellison earned his Ph.D. in education/leadership management from Michigan State University in 1971.
+During his Ph.D. studies, Ellison served as Assistant to Michigan State University President Clifton R. Wharton Jr. from 1970 to 1971.

-In the fall of 1971, Ellison was hired as Assistant to the Chancellor at Metropolitan Community College in Kansas City, MO for the 1971-1972 academic year.
+In the fall of 1971, Ellison was hired as assistant to the chancellor at Metropolitan Community College in Kansas City, Missouri, for the 1971–72 academic year.